ocaml/dune/doc/coq.rst

     (include_subdirs qualified)

-to a :ref:`dune<dune-files>` file, Dune considers all the modules in the directory and its subdirectories, adding a prefix to the module name in the usual Coq style for subdirectories.
+to a :doc:`/reference/files/dune/index` file, Dune considers all the modules in the directory and its subdirectories, adding a prefix to the module name in the usual Coq style for subdirectories.
 For example, file ``A/b/C.v`` becomes the module ``A.b.C``.